Opuntia pottsii

 Details

-Opuntia pottsii is a small prickly pear cactus, sometimes just 10 to 15 cm tall or 25 cm across, often with just 6-10 cladodes.
+Opuntia pottsii is a small prickly pear cactus, sometimes just 10 to 15 cm tall and 25 cm across, often with just 6-10 cladodes.
 There are (0)1-4(5) spines per areole in the distal portion of the pad.
 Spines are gray-white to red-brown or rarely yellow, erect or reflexed, terete or proximal ones flattened, sometimes spirally twisted.
 Spines are slender and the longest may be over 4(5) cm.
 The cladodes of this Opuntia are grayish or bluish to dark green, cuneate-obovate to commonly rhombic, 5 to 15(20) cm long and 5 to 7(9) cm wide.
 The cladodes are fleshy but firm.
+Mature plants have a tuberous root.

 Flowers are reddish or pink (sometimes yellow).
-The style is whitish and the stigma is white to pale yellow.
+The style is whitish and the stigma is white to yellowish.
 Anthers are yellow.
 Seeds are tan to gray, subcircular, thick and warped; the girdle protrudes about 0.5 mm.

 O. pottsii is tetraploid.